wmdev0808/React/challenge-027/task-002/README.md

   ```
   import Styled from "styled-components";

-  // Use console.log() and browser consle for debugging
+  // Use console.log() and browser console for debugging

   export const Tag = styled.div``;